hci-lab-um/heuristics-for-test-tool-design/H12-How-long-will-the-tool-be-used.md

     - How long will the tool be maintained?
     - How many people will use the tool in that time?
     - What consideration of decommisioning the tool and migrating artefacts to a new tool?
+    - Sustainability over the lifetime of the tool - what resources will be required?
 - The length of time a tool will run continuously without restarting, and therefore the level of reliability required.
 - Getting off the tool and porting data to another tool.
 - Single use or limited use tools versus long term investments have different ROI implications.
+- "how long" across time zones for remote distributed teams.

 Key questions to ask yourself:
 - How long will we support this tool?
 What is its expected lifetime?